 Peel away the protective cover on the self-adhesive and prepare to stick.
-Don’t allow the adhesive to come into contact with other materials and try to manoeuvre the tape by holding it by its edges; this will avoid the tape sticking to your fingers.
+Don’t allow the adhesive to come into contact with other materials and try to maneuver the tape by holding it by its edges; this will avoid the tape from sticking to your fingers.

 Apply the tape to the back of your photo frame and press down, allowing a minimum of 24 hours for the adhesive to cure.